gcallah/BookReviews/goodspeed.md

 the American by the fact that British banks were allowed to consolidate and open many branches, whereas many American banks were limited by state law to a single branch.
-These so-called "unit banks" were of course especially vulnerable to a crap failure or a plague of locusts in their area, or a decline in local real estate prices.
+These so-called "unit banks" were of course especially vulnerable to a crop failure, a plague of locusts in their area, or thew closure of an important local factory.

 ## Purge the rottenness

-G, predictably, does not much like Schumpeter's idea that recessions are the gale winds of creative destruction purging the rottenness out of the economy.
+G, predictably, does not much like Joseph Schumpeter's idea (endorsed recently by Robert Hall, Valerie Ramey, Olivier Blanchard, Peter Diamond, and others), that recessions are the gale winds of creative destruction purging the rottenness out of the economy.
 However, once again, the evidence with which he disputes this idea is questionable.
-For instance, he regards the fact that recessions strike harder at younger firms than more established firms as strong evidence against Schumpeter (and his more recent followers, such as Robert Hall, Valerie Ramey, Olivier Blanchard, and Peter Diamond).
+For instance, he regards the fact that recessions strike harder at younger firms than more established firms as strong evidence against Schumpeter.

 But is it really?
-Perhaps most of the "rottenness" during an expansion accumulates precisely in the many new firms that get funding despite the fact that their business prospects are not really very good.
+Perhaps most of the
+"rottenness" during an expansion accumulates precisely in the many new firms that get funding despite the fact that their business prospects are not really very good.
 If so, then the data G cites would support, rather than refute, the